omstokke/firstSteps/README.md

 # firstSteps
 My first steps into Python3

 The starting date for my journey into Python3 was 27.03.2021, start of Easter 2021.
-Mind you, it had to compete with Zelda: BotW on Switch and a translation of Arabic hiakus into Norwegian (see "Hello-World").
+Mind you, it had to compete with Zelda: BotW on Switch and a translation of Arabic haikus into Norwegian (see "Hello-World").

 First steps: Youtube and Google some tutorials to watch, and learn.